The right to education

 A sign of hope

-Malala is a sign of hope and a role model, particularly for girls.
-On her 16th birthday, she gives a passionate speech to the United Nations.
-She is heaped with awards and in 2014 she receives the ultimate honour, the Nobel Peace Prize.
+Malala is a symbol of hope and an inspirational role model, particularly for girls.
+On her 16th birthday, she gave a passionate speech to the United Nations.
+She was inundated with awards, culminating in the ultimate honor in 2014, the Nobel Peace Prize.

 “One child, one teacher, one book and one pen can change the world.”

-Following the attack, Malala becomes a famous advocate for the rights of children, and particularly, for girls to be able to go school.
-In 2013, Malala and her father set up the Malala Fund.
-The aim of the Malala fund is to provide education for all children around the world.
-KidsRights supports Malala and her family to secure education or girls in Pakistan.
+Malala is now a household name, giving her a platform to champion the rights of children, and particularly the right of girls to go to school.
+In 2013, she and her father set up the Malala Fund to bring education to children around the world.
+KidsRights supports Malala and her family in their efforts to secure an education for girls in Pakistan.

 “I want to live in a world where education is valued in every corner of the globe because no one is excluded from it.”

-Malala is a founding member of The KidsRights Youngsters; a unique youth-led advocacy and awareness raising platform of the International Children’s Peace Prize winners, that aims to realise children’s rights, as outlined in the Convention on the Rights of the Child.
-As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and youth worldwide.
+Malala is a founding member of The KidsRights Youngsters; a unique youth-led advocacy and awareness-raising platform for International Children’s Peace Prize winners, that aims to realize children’s rights as outlined in the Convention on the Rights of the Child.
+As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and young people worldwide.
+What these inspiring youngsters have achieved on their own is amazing.
+But that is just the beginning.
+With our support, their ambition to change the world can be limitless.

 Malala, the youngest Nobel Peace Prize winner to date

 Malala is a role model for all young changemakers around the globe.
-As a strong education activist, she accepted the Nobel Peace Prize on 10 December, 2014 with KidsRights’ long-time partner, children's rights and education advocate Kailash Satyarthi.
+At just 17 years old, she accepted the Nobel Peace Prize in December 2014, along KidsRights’ long-time partner, children's rights and education advocate Kailash Satyarthi.

-In 2016, a record number of 120 nominated children were in contention for the International Children’s Peace Prize; their stories were boosted by KidsRights through social media, celebrating the power of children in every corner of the world.
+In 2016, a record number of 120 children were nominated for the International Children’s Peace Prize; their stories were boosted by KidsRights through social media, celebrating the power of children in every corner of the world.
+Malala was inspired by their determination: